cbreland/iconsoftware-crawler/README.md

 # Iconsoftware Crawler
    This web crawler leverages [scrapy](https://github.com/scrapy/scrapy) and [scrapy-splash](https://github.com/scrapy-plugins/scrapy-splash) for crawling IconSoftware websites.
 These websites are typically used by U.S state and county court systems for the purpose of hosting access of public records.
-They are built on the .NET framework and are easily some of the hardest to scrape due to its heavy use of <frameset> HTML, image captchas, and javascript <href> links.
+They are built on the .NET framework and are easily some of the most difficult websites to scrape.
+This is due to its heavy use of <frameset> HTML, image captchas, and javascript <href> links.

   ** __You will need a valid username and password.
 This program will in no way help you bypass credentialed authentication__ **